-- (2) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act. - (3) Each of our directors and executive officers is also a director or executive officer, or both, of Gladstone Capital Corporation, our affiliate and a business development company, and Gladstone Commercial Corporation, our affiliate and a real estate investment trust, each of which is also externally managed by our Adviser. - (4) Includes 2,000 shares held by Mr. Brubaker's spouse. - (5) Includes 334 shares held by Mr. Gerson's spouse. - (6) Includes 1,000 shares held by Mr. Dullum's spouse. - (7) This information has been obtained from a Schedule 13G filed by Burgundy Asset Management Ltd. with the SEC on February 1, 2007. - (8) This information has been obtained from a Schedule 13G filed by Ferris, Baker Watts, Incorporated ("Ferris") with the SEC on February 9, 2007.
-According to the Schedule 13G, Ferris had sole voting and dispositive power with respect to 29,800 shares and shared voting and dispositive power with respect to 1,063,984 shares in its capacity as an investment adviser.
+- (2) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act. - (3) Each of our directors and executive officers, other than Mr. Perrigo, is also a director or executive officer, or both, of Gladstone Capital Corporation, our affiliate and a business development company, and Gladstone Commercial Corporation, our affiliate and a real estate investment trust, each of which is also externally managed by our Adviser. - (4) Includes 2,666 shares held by Mr. Brubaker's spouse. - (5) Includes 445 shares held by Mr. Gerson's spouse. - (6) Includes 1,249 shares held by Mr. Dullum's spouse. - (7) This information has been obtained from a Schedule 13G filed by Burgundy Asset Management Ltd. ("Burgundy") with the SEC on February 12, 2008.
+According to the Schedule 13G, Burgundy had sole voting and dispositive power with respect to all 1,478,452 shares reported as beneficially owned. - (8) This information has been obtained from a Schedule 13G filed Bay Pond Partners, L.P. ("Bay Pond") and its sole general partner, Wellington Hedge Management LLC ("Wellington") with the SEC on April 28, 2008.
+According to the Schedule 13G, Bay Pond and Wellington share voting and dispositive power with respect to all 1,001,313 shares reported as beneficially owned.